doublealogic/VBA-challenge/README.md

 In this repository, I have uploaded a project assigned to me that dealt with mastering VBA concepts in Excel.
 I would need to use VBA scripting to analyze real stock market data.
 To start, I was given two excel documents.
 One document was a demo stock market data workbook that I could test my VBA scripts on.
-The second held the real stock market data I would apply my VBA scripts to once the code
+The second held the real stock market data I would apply my VBA scripts to once the code was complete.

-### Files

-### Stock market analyst

 ## Instructions

-* Create a script that will loop through all the stocks for one year and output the following information.
+* Overall, I would need to create a script that would loop through all the stocks for one year and output the following information.

   * The ticker symbol.